Chief Jay Strongbow: NWA Georgia / Mid-Atlantic and other territories (1980–1981)

 After wrestling in the WWF for 9 years, Strongbow went to work for Georgia Championship Wrestling and Mid-Atlantic Championship Wrestling.
 In Detroit he feuded with Don Kent once again.
 Then he feuded with Baron Von Raschke in Georgia.
 He won the WWC Caribbean Heavyweight Championship defeating Luke Graham on October 11, 1980, in Puerto Rico.
 Then dropped the title on December 20 to "The Honky Tonk Man" Danny Condrey.
 In 1981 he went to Mid-Atlantic Championship Wrestling where he feuded with Kevin Sullivan.

 World Wrestling Federation (1982–1986)

 In 1982, Strongbow formed a tag team with his on-screen brother, Jules Strongbow.
 On June 28, the Strongbows won the tag team championship from the team of Mr. Fuji and Mr. Saito in New York City's Madison Square Garden.
 During the match, special guest referee Ivan Putski counted the winning fall, but did not see Fuji's foot draped over the bottom rope.
 On the July 13 episode of Championship Wrestling, the Strongbows lost the titles back to Fuji and Saito, but on the October 26 episode of Championship Wrestling, the Strongbows defeated Fuji and Saito for their second WWF Tag Team Championship reign as a team.
 On the March 8, 1983 episode of Championship Wrestling, the Strongbows lost the titles to The Wild Samoans (Afa and Sika).
 After failing in regaining the belts, the Strongbows disbanded.
 Strongbow went into jobbing.
+In 1986, he teamed with Steve Gatorwolf as The Indians.